UN agency removes cannabis from strictest drug category

 The drugs that are on Schedule IV are a subset of those on Schedule I of the convention, which already requires the highest levels of international control.
 The agency voted to leave cannabis and cannabis resin on the list of Schedule I drugs, which also include cocaine, Fentanyl, morphine, Methadone, opium and oxycodone, the opiate painkiller sold as OxyContin,

-Wednesday's vote therefore does not clear UN member nations to legalise marijuana under the international drug control system.
+Yesterday's vote does not clear UN member nations to legalise marijuana under the international drug control system.
 Canada and Uruguay have legalised the sale and use of cannabis for recreational purposes, but many countries around the world have decriminalised marijuana possession.

 The schedules weigh a drug's medical utility versus the possible harm that it might cause, and experts say that taking cannabis off the strictest schedule could lead, however, to the loosening of international controls on medical marijuana.